OriginProtocol/security/README.md

 ```
 yarn run slither --triage
 ```
 Running this command will open an interactive console where you can select the errors/warning that you want to be excluded.
 Once done, commit and push the updated Slither DB file.
+Note: make sure you are running the latest version of slither on your local.

 ## Echidna
 [Echidna](https://github.com/crytic/echidna) is a test fuzzer for Solidity contracts.